Bonsai: Size classifications

 Japanese bonsai exhibitions and catalogs frequently refer to the size of individual bonsai specimens by assigning them to size classes (see table below).
 Not all sources agree on the exact sizes or names for these size ranges, but the concept of the ranges is well-established and useful to both the cultivation and the aesthetic understanding of the trees.
 A photograph of a bonsai may not give the viewer an accurate impression of the tree's real size, so printed documents may complement a photograph by naming the bonsai's size class.
 The size class implies the height and weight of the tree in its container.

 In the very largest size ranges, a recognized Japanese practice is to name the trees "two-handed", "four-handed", and so on, based on the number of men required to move the tree and pot.
 These trees will have dozens of branches and can closely simulate a full-size tree.
 The very largest size, called "imperial", is named after the enormous potted trees of Japan's Imperial Palace.

 At the other end of the size spectrum, there are a number of specific techniques and styles associated solely with the smallest common sizes, mame and shito.
 These techniques take advantage of the bonsai's minute dimensions and compensate for the limited number of branches and leaves that can appear on a tree this small.

 Indoor bonsai

 The Japanese tradition of bonsai does not include indoor bonsai, and bonsai appearing at Japanese exhibitions or in catalogs have been grown outdoors for their entire lives.
 In less-traditional settings, including climates more severe than Japan's, indoor bonsai may appear in the form of potted trees cultivated for the indoor environment.

 Traditionally, bonsai are temperate climate trees grown outdoors in containers.
 Kept in the artificial environment of a home, these trees weaken and die.
-However, a number of tropical and sub-tropical tree species will survive and grow indoors.
+However, a number of tropical and sub-tropical tree species will survive and grow indoors, such as the jade plant and members of the genus Ficus.